mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-be-nan.md

 ## What Does `toBeNaN` Do?

 In Vitest, `toBeNaN` is a matcher that checks whether a value is **precisely** `NaN`.
-So yeah, we're not just checking whether the value is _not a number_, but that it's actually the special, official `NaN` type in JavaScript—because JavaScript is, y'know...
-JavaScript. ⚙️
+So yeah, we're not just checking whether the value is _not a number_, but that it's actually the special, official `NaN` type in JavaScript—because JavaScript is, y'know… JavaScript. ⚙️

 ## When Would You Use It?